Sweet Water, AL Demographics

 A map of Sweet Water's Population by Race

-Of the 593 places in Alabama, Sweet Water is the 487th most populous.
+Sweet Water is ranked the 504th most populous place in Alabama, out of 594 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Sweet Water was ranked the 487th most populous place in the 2020 Census.

 Sweet Water's White Population